zstall/chappytwozero/README.md

 - Update config.py file with twilio account info

 ## Step 4: Test chap.py
+- When first time configureing chap.py make sure you set day equal to the day of the week currently.
+After first time setup this should be changed to 0 or Monday. (where Monday is 0 and Sunday is 6)
 - Run chap.py comes in debug mode.
 Will output chores and people to command line
 - Run with : python chap.py
 - Turn off debug mode to send messages via twilio: